 1829 – Creek Indians receive orders to relocate across the Mississippi River.

-1830 – On April 7, President Andrew Jackson submitted a bill to Congress calling for the removal of tribes in the east to lands west of the Mississippi.
-On May 28th, the Indian Removal Act was passed, and from 1830 to 1840 thousands of Native Americans were forcibly removed.
+1830 – On April 7, President Andrew Jackson submitted a bill to Congress to remove tribes in the east to lands west of the Mississippi.
+On May 28, the Indian Removal Act was passed, and from 1830 to 1840, thousands of Native Americans were forcibly removed.

-On December 22, 1830, the State of Georgia made it unlawful for Cherokee to meet in council unless it is for the purpose of giving land to whites.
+On December 22, 1830, the State of Georgia made it unlawful for Cherokee to meet in council unless it was to give land to whites.

 Cherokee Nation v.
-Georgia – The Cherokee Nation sued the State of Georgia for passing laws and enacting policies that not only limited their sovereignty, but which were forbidden in the Constitution.
-The Court’s decision proclaimed that Indians were neither US citizens, nor independent nations, but rather were “domestic dependent nations.”
+Georgia – The Cherokee Nation sued the State of Georgia for passing laws and enacting policies that limited their sovereignty and were forbidden in the Constitution.
+The Court’s decision proclaimed that Indians were neither U.S. citizens nor independent nations but rather were “domestic dependent nations.”

-On December 25, 1831, a force of Black Seminole Indians defeated U.S. troops at Okeechobee during the Second Seminole War.
+On December 25, 1831, Black Seminole Indians defeated U.S. troops at Okeechobee during the Second Seminole War.

 1833 – On January 12, a law was passed making it unlawful for any Indian to remain within the boundaries of the state of Florida.

-1834 – The Indian Intercourse Act was passed and Congress created Indian Territory in the west that included the land area in all of present-day Kansas, most of Oklahoma, and parts of what later became Nebraska, Colorado, and Wyoming.
+1834 – The Indian Intercourse Act was passed.
+Congress created Indian Territory in the west, including the land in present-day Kansas, most of Oklahoma, and parts of what later became Nebraska, Colorado, and Wyoming.

-1835-42 – The Second Seminole War is the most terrible of three wars between the US government and the Seminole people and was also one of the longest and most expensive wars in which the US army was ever engaged.
+1835-42 – The Second Seminole War was the most terrible of three wars between the U.S. government and the Seminole people and was also one of the most protracted and expensive wars in which the U.S. army was engaged.

 1837 – Two-thirds of the 6,000 Blackfoot died of smallpox.

 1838 – Trail of Tears – Despite the Supreme Court’s rulings in 1831 and 1832 that the Cherokee had a right to stay on their lands, President Jackson sent federal troops to forcibly remove almost 16,000 Cherokee who had refused to move westward.
-In May, American soldiers herded most into camps where they remained imprisoned throughout the summer and where at least 1,500 perished.
+In May, American soldiers herded most into camps where they remained imprisoned throughout the summer, and at least 1,500 perished.
 The remainder began an 800-mile forced march to Oklahoma that fall.
-In all some, 4,000 Cherokee died during the removal process.
+In all, some 4,000 Cherokee died during the removal process.